Summary of Oxytocin and prolactin

 Oxytocin is a medication and hormone.
 As a medication, it is used to cause contraction of the uterus, which is used to start labor, increase the speed of labor, and to stop bleeding following delivery.
 Oxytocin is normally produced by the paraventricular nucleus of the hypothalamus and released by the posterior pituitary.
 It plays a role in social bonding, sexual reproduction in both sexes, and during and after childbirth.
 Oxytocin is released into the bloodstream as a hormone in response to stretching of the cervix and uterus during labor and with stimulation of the nipples from breastfeeding.
 This helps with birth, bonding with the baby, and milk production.

-Flashcards on Oxytocin and prolactin
+Transcript for Oxytocin and prolactin